-- An extension to Bitcoin to support anonymity, i.e., break the link between the transactions. - Turn a bitcoin into a zercoin. - This will create a pool of zercoins or an anonymity set. - This is called minting. - Then a zercoin can be sent to a new address. - Go back to bitcoin. - This is called spending. - Thus, it creates a decentralized mixer without any trusted entity. - Users have full control of their coins. - The larger the pool, aka anonymity set, the greater the anonymity level.
+- An extension to Bitcoin to build a decentralized mixers. - To break the link between the transactions. - Creates an anonymity set by minting zerocoins (hidden coins) from Bitcoin and then send them later to new addresses (go back to Bticoin). - Thus, it creates a decentralized mixer without any trusted entity. - Users have full control of their coins. - The larger the pool, aka anonymity set, the greater the anonymity level.